emqx/neuronex-docs/en_US/configuration/groups-tags/groups-tags.md

 ## Create a group in the device card

-Create point groups, and data in the same group will be collected and reported at the same frequency.
+Create collection groups, and data in the same group will be collected and reported at the same frequency.

 Click the newly added device node to enter the group list management interface, and click `Create` to create the group.